Keeping Ownership of Your LLC Private

 - Wyoming (does not list all of the members, and can be signed by a manager instead of a member).

-If you live in one of the states that only lists the "organizer" of the LLC, and you would like the rest of your business's information kept private, you should consider using a commercial registered agent.
+If you live in one of the states that only lists the "organizer" of the LLC, and you want to keep the Registered Agent's information private, you should consider using a commercial registered agent.
 In some cases, the owner of the LLC chooses to act as the registered agent of the LLC, but the name of the registered agent is always listed on the Articles of Organization, in every state.
 Using a commercial registered agent, like TotalLegal (in the states that don't list the members on the Articles), helps keep your personal information private when it comes to the public record of your LLC.

 LLCs should have an up-to-date Operating Agreement, which includes a list of the members/owners of the LLC and their percentage of ownership, regardless of whether or not your Articles of Organization lists the members.
 The Operating Agreement is an internal document kept on file along with the rest of your LLC's records.
 The Operating Agreement is not filed with the state.